fenago/ml-workshop/lab_guides/Lab_6.md

 2.  **Loading the Model**: Once the model has been saved in a file, it can be accessed by loading the file into any code.
-The model is then stored in a variable that can be used to apply the `predict`{.literal} method on unseen data.
+The model is then stored in a variable that can be used to apply the `predict` method on unseen data.
 This process will also be explained later in this chapter.
 3.  **Channel of Interaction**: Finally, it is crucial to develop an interactive and easy way to perform predictions using the saved